Chris Feaster, VMD

 Dr. Feaster obtained an engineering degree from Virginia Tech prior to veterinary school and has experience working in veterinary hospitals over the last 25 years.
 He has volunteered his time performing surgeries for animal shelters, has experience dealing with all common companion animal medical conditions, can perform all routine general surgical procedures on dogs and cats, and also enjoys working with pocket pets and smaller farm animals. |

 Dr. Miernicki is a graduate of the University of Pennsylvania, School of Veterinary Medicine with over 20 years of experience as a practicing veterinarian.
 She spent a few years working as an Emergency Clinician shortly after graduating from veterinary school and has developed a special interest in Internal Medicine of cats and dogs since that time.
 She grew up locally and now lives with her husband and two children in Newtown.
-They have five furry family members, including three rescue dogs [Cheyenne, Nittany and Watson] and two rescue cats [Dewey and Yoshi].
+They have six furry family members, including four dogs [Cheyenne, Watson, Juliette and Wesley] and two kitties [Dewey and Yoshi].

 In her spare time, Dr. Miernicki enjoys quiet moments reading and spending time with her family.
 She also loves the peace and quiet found biking along the canal. |